eschkufz/stl/README.md

 Common idioms for stl programming.

 ## seqstream.h
-Treat a sequence of streams as a single stream (currently supports writes):
+Treat a sequence of streams as a single stream (currently supports reads):
 ```
 seqstream ss;